-M.S.
-Humanitarian Engineering and Science: Geological Engineering
+Humanitarian Engineering & Science: Geological Engineering

-Broadly defined, Humanitarian Geological Engineering focuses on applying the principles of geological engineering to improve the lives of disadvantaged communities and the natural environments in which they live.
-Humanitarian Geological Engineering spans a wide range of topics including
+This track focuses on applying the principles of geological engineering to improve the lives of communities and the natural environments in which they exist

 - Management of geologic hazards